What Is the California Earthquake Authority?

 Loss-of-use coverage: $100,000 over 24 months (enough to cover 19 months of lost rent at $5,200/month, plus mortgage carry and tenant relocation).

 Break-even analysis: The USGS estimates a 1.0–1.5% annual probability of a damaging earthquake (M6.0+) at this location.
-Over a 30-year hold period, the cumulative probability of at least one damaging event is roughly 26–37%.
+Over a 30-year hold period, cumulative probability of at least one damaging event is roughly 26–37%.
 If the quake causes $600,000 in structural damage (a realistic scenario for a 1958 wood-frame home on soft soil), CEA pays $390,000 ($600,000 loss minus $210,000 deductible).
-The owner's out-of-pocket is $210,000 — painful, but manageable with a HELOC or bridge loan.
+The owner's out-of-pocket is $210,000.
+Painful, but manageable with a HELOC or bridge loan.
 Without CEA, the owner funds the entire $600,000 repair, likely triggering a sale or foreclosure.

 The premium ($2,780/year) represents 0.20% of the dwelling value annually.
-For a leveraged owner with 75% LTV ($1.05M loan balance), the earthquake risk is existential — a total loss wipes out equity and leaves the lender holding a red-tagged lot.
+For a leveraged owner with 75% LTV ($1.05M loan balance), the earthquake risk is existential.
+A total loss wipes out equity and leaves the lender holding a red-tagged lot.
 The CEA policy is cheap catastrophic coverage, not a profit center.

 The Loss-of-Use Rental Endorsement: The Most Important Line Item

-The default CEA Homeowners Choice policy includes $100,000 in loss-of-use coverage, but that limit is structured for owner-occupied homes — it reimburses your temporary housing, meals, and storage while your home is uninhabitable.
-For a rental property, you need the rental loss-of-use endorsement, which converts that $100,000 limit into coverage for lost rental income, mortgage payments, property taxes, insurance, and tenant relocation assistance during the repair period.
+For a rental property, you need the rental loss-of-use endorsement.
+That converts the $100,000 limit into coverage for lost rental income, mortgage payments, property taxes, insurance, and tenant relocation assistance during the repair period.

 Alternative Markets: Palomar, GeoVera, Arrowhead, and Surplus Lines

-• Palomar Specialty — writes earthquake coverage up to $3M dwelling limits with deductibles as low as 10% and building-code-upgrade coverage up to 25% of dwelling limit.
+- Palomar Specialty: writes earthquake coverage up to $3M dwelling limits with deductibles as low as 10% and building-code-upgrade coverage up to 25% of dwelling limit.
 Palomar is often cheaper than CEA for newer construction (post-2000) and homes with documented seismic retrofits.

-• GeoVera — offers earthquake policies in coastal California with 5% and 10% deductibles and higher contents limits ($300,000+).
+- GeoVera: offers earthquake policies in coastal California with 5% and 10% deductibles and higher contents limits ($300,000+).
 GeoVera's underwriting is more flexible on older homes and mixed-use properties.

-• Arrowhead / Homesite — stand-alone earthquake products with competitive pricing in low-risk territories (coastal areas more than 10 km from an active fault).
+- Arrowhead / Homesite: stand-alone earthquake products with competitive pricing in low-risk territories (coastal areas more than 10 km from an active fault).
 Arrowhead caps dwelling coverage at $2M.

 We work with surplus-lines brokers on behalf of clients who own luxury coastal rentals in Laguna Beach, Corona del Mar, and La Jolla where the CEA dwelling limit ($1.5M–$2M) is insufficient and the 15–25% deductible creates unacceptable cash exposure.
-For a $3.5M oceanfront rental, a surplus-lines policy with a 10% deductible ($350,000) and $1M building-code-upgrade coverage is worth the $12,000–$18,000 annual premium.
+For a $3.5M oceanfront rental, a surplus-lines policy with a 10% deductible ($350,000) and $1M building-code-upgrade coverage is worth the annual premium.

 Five Failure Modes We See Most Often